Why study this course

 Course Handbooks will provide further details on the support available once you begin the course.

 How will I be assessed?

-In year one there is a bias towards use of instruments such as single best answer (SBA) and extended matched questions (EMQs).
-This is designed to assess knowledge with less emphasis on assessment of higher analytical and critical skills.
-Summative assessment is undertaken primarily by means of unseen written examinations combined with an in-course element.
+In Year 1 (level 4), there is a bias towards use of instruments such as single best answer (SBA), multiple choice questions (MCQ) and written short answer questions designed to assess knowledge with less emphasis on higher analytical and critical skills.
+Summative assessment is primarily by means of unseen written examinations, generally in combination with an in-course element.
+In Year 1, all modules include an in-course element.

-In year three students are expected to demonstrate the highest levels of understanding and a broad knowledge in selected areas beyond core material.
-Understanding and interpreting scientific data is incorporated into questions in unseen written papers, forming the basis of in-course assessment and summative oral student presentation.
+In the Final Year (level 6), the highest levels of understanding and a broad knowledge of the subject extending in selected areas beyond core material is expected.
+In addition to assessment of this knowledge, understanding of scientific data and its interpretation is incorporated into questions in unseen written papers and forms the basis of the in-course assessment for the project and summative oral student presentation.

 What skills will I practise and develop?

 Core knowledge and understanding is acquired via lectures, practical classes, seminars, guided study and problem-solving learning.
 More advanced knowledge and understanding is acquired by group and project work.
 You are also expected to undertake independent study, and increasing independence of learning is expected as the Programme progresses.

 The Professional Placement Year provides an opportunity for you to gain first-hand research experience, demonstrating how new information is acquired.
 Such an experience will allow you to acquire important practical skills and appreciate the advantages and limitations of different research techniques.
 During the placement, you will acquire group and team working skills, while also being able to plan and carry out experimental work individually.

 You will acquire and develop a range of valuable skills, both discipline specific and more generic ‘employability skills’.
 These include the following:

 - IT competency, including presentation, graphics and statistics packages